-FingerMotion ventured into the telecommunications industry by offering mobile payment and recharge services in the China market, beginning in September 2018.
+The Company has offered telecommunication products and services in China since September 2018, with its current product mix consisting of payment and recharge services, data plans, subscription plans, mobile phones, and loyalty points redemption.
 Chinese mobile phone consumers often utilize third-party e-marketing websites to pay their phone bills.
 If the consumer connected directly to the telecommunications provider to pay his or her bill, the consumer would miss out on any benefits or marketing discounts that e-marketers provide.
 Thus, consumers log on to these e-marketers' websites, click into their respective phone provider's store, and "top up," or pay, their telecommunications provider for additional mobile data and talk time.